EleutherAI/basin-volume/README.md

-# sgdensity
+# basin-volume
-Computing the implicit probability densities that SGD assigns to networks
+Precisely estimating the volume of basins in neural net parameter space corresponding to interpretable behaviors